-- Several school districts serve San Diego, but the San Diego Unified School District is the 2nd largest in California.
+- Several school districts serve San Diego, the San Diego Unified School District being the second largest in California.

-- There are 335 private schools throughout the City of San Diego.
+- 335 private schools throughout the City of San Diego.

-- Approximately 369,878 people in San Diego are enrolled in school, from nursery school to graduate or professional school.
+- About 369,878 people in San Diego are enrolled in school, from nursery school to graduate or professional school.

-- With more than 1.39 million people, San Diego is the 8th largest city in the United States and the 2nd largest in California.
+- With more than 1.37 million people, San Diego is the eighth-largest city in the United States and the second-largest in California.